HONORS 135 Ancient & Medieval History

 process of change, and/or how this event or person's

 life still affects us today.
+DO NOT GIVE A STRAIGHT BIOGRAPHY.
+Avoid almost all biographical matter except how it might give evidence to prove your points.
 Support all your assertions with proper reasoning

 and/or details drawn from your sources, properly cited.